Healer PvP Rankings / Tier List for TBC Classic

 We will rank each healer on both of these categories and further elaborate on how they come together to create the current ranking for the class.

-Keep in mind that this rating is focused on 2v2 and 3v3, where Druids and Priests shine the most but, as explained down below, if you want to focus on 5v5 instead, invert the rankings and decidedly bring a Holy Paladin and / or Restoration Shaman, as the match is likely to be decided before Divine Shield, Blessing of Protection and Bloodlust are over.
+Keep in mind that this rating is focused on 2v2 and 3v3, where Druids and Priests shine the most but, as explained down below, if you want to focus on 5v5 instead, decidedly bump up Restoration Shamans and Holy Paladins a notch, as the match is likely to be decided before Divine Shield, Blessing of Protection and Bloodlust are over.

 S-Tier Classes and Specializations

 - Throughput — S-tier, Druids heal primarily through instant casts, which means most of their heals cannot be interrupted.
 It is also very difficult to Purge their heals over time because of Subtlety and even if you succeed, Lifebloom will burst heal the target, anyway.
 This heal over time healing style, combined with multiple ways to crowd control enemies and escape from slow/root effects, means they can sneak out to drink quite often, which makes their Mana sustain the best in arena.

 - Utility — S-tier, besides their class buff, Mark of the Wild, Druids bring all kinds of crowd control and defensive utility imaginable, on top of significant damage pressure through limited investment into the Balance tree.
 Cyclone and Entangling Roots are short casts without a cooldown which can be used often through a match to keep enemies away from your team or to setup kills, and a small investment into the Feral tree brings Feral Charge which can be used to get away from pressure and also to interrupt.